Welcome!

 Mysteries

-We considered some mysterious computer programs.
+We considered a first mysterious computer program.
+More tomorrow!

 Mystery 1